zhaben/zhaben.github.io/_posts/2019-10-01-logistic-regression.md

 The probability that a person’s income is greater than 50K is the probability that a person’s income is equal to 1.

-The model is the equation of the curve.
+The "model" is the equation of the curve.

 # Evaluation